life-and-dev/church/index.md

 Myth: *Sundays are the Lord's resting day.*

 Truth: Emperor Constantine attempted to unite his mixed Pagan/Christian empire, by declaring a "day of rest" (to please the Christians) on "the Sun's day" (to please the pagans).
-The council of Laodicea declared this decision official to distinct themselves from the revival Judaism religion who kept the Sabbath (rest) on a Saturday.
+The council of Laodicea declared this decision official to distinguish themselves from the revival Judaism religion who kept the Sabbath (rest) on a Saturday.

-In 321, emperor Constantine decree Sundays the official Roman day of rest:
+In 321, Emperor Constantine decreed Sundays the official Roman day of rest:

 > On the venerable **day of the Sun** let the magistrates and people residing in cities rest, and **let all workshops be closed**.
-In the country however persons engaged in agriculture may freely and lawfully continue their pursuits because it often happens that another day is not suitable for grain-sowing or vine planting; lest by neglecting the proper moment for such operations the bounty of heaven should be lost. -- [Emperor Constantine](https://en.wikipedia.org/wiki/Sol_Invictus)
+In the country however persons engaged in agriculture may freely and lawfully continue their pursuits because it often happens that another day is not suitable for grain-sowing or vine planting; lest by neglecting the proper moment for such operations the bounty of heaven should be lost. — [Emperor Constantine](https://en.wikipedia.org/wiki/Sol_Invictus)

 In 363, the council of Laodicea outlawed Sabbath keeping (resting on Saturdays) and regulated resting on Sundays.

-Only in 1863, the Seventh-Day Adventist Church, reinstituted the seventh' day of rest again, but the majority of the other church denomination did not follow suite.
+Only in 1863, the Seventh-Day Adventist Church reinstituted the seventh day of rest again, but the majority of the other church denominations did not follow suit.

 ### Biblical feasts were abandoned in favour of pagan feasts